 - Regulatory, environment and waste services - including planning and regulatory services (encompassing environmental health, trading standards and licensing) and response to the climate and ecological emergency

-- Housing and growth - including museums, libraries and archives
+- Housing and growth

 - Economic development - including the Hereford Enterprise Zone